montagejs/collectionsjs.com/collection/dict.md

 The optional first argument of the dictionary constructor is an object to copy into the dictionary initially.
-The value to copy may be…
+The value to copy may be...

 -   An object literal
 -   Any map-like collection with strings for keys